 The authors -- from diverse walks of life and human rights issue areas -- recount their personal experiences in these detailed tactical notebooks.
 Although their backgrounds and situations differ, all used innovative tactics to help address an urgent human rights situation.
 Read these case studies to learn how a tactic was actually implemented, what factors influenced its use, and the challenges that surfaced along the way.
 We hope these examples of how tactics were used in sometimes dangerous, real-life situations will help you think tactically, to consider adapting these tactics to your own context, and adding these tactics to your own tactical repertoire.

-Minnesota Advocates for Human Rights uses traditional human rights monitoring methods to document human rights abuses.
+The Advocactes for Human Rights (formerly known as the Minnesota Advocates for Human Rights) uses traditional human rights monitoring methods to document human rights abuses.
 The group has also made a practice of adapting this methodology to emerging human rights issues.
 Minnesota Advocates has identified and developed practical and sustainable strategies for adapting human rights monitoring methods to address domestic violence (in Eastern Europe and the U.S.), child survival (in Mexico, Uganda and the U.S.) and transitional justice (in Peru).

 Human rights activists as well as the museum community can make effective use of the spatial impact of historic sites to help educate people about social change and human rights.
 The Tenement Museum in New York City has joined with more than a dozen other institutions that have focused their attention on “sites of conscience”—places where terrible human rights abuse has occurred that should never be forgotten.
 Their goal is not only to remember the past, but also to use the emotional power of these places to catalyze critical thinking about the ongoing social issues of today, through dialogue and educational activities.